-Format Specification Description NOTE Exporting in Deep Texture requires RenderMan to be installed on the machine and the path to RenderMan properly configured in Harmony.
-For more information, see the Setting 3D Renderer Paths topic of the User Guide.
+Movie Filename Only available when the Movie option is enabled.
+The name of the movie file to export.
+Do not enter the file's extension.
+Opens the movie settings dialog box for your selected video format, in which you can set the video and audio compression settings for your video file: QuickTime Movie (.mov) on Windows: Movie Options Dialog Box (macOS), QuickTime Movie (.mov) on macOS: QuickTime Movie Settings Dialog Box (Windows) Movie Options Windows Media Video (.wmv): Windows Media Video Settings Dialog Box (Windows) NOTE This button is available on Windows and macOS only.
 The colour space in which to render your scene's frames.
 When a specific colour space is selected for a Write node, frames rendered by this Write node will be converted from the project's working colour space to the Write node's colour space.
-The following colour spaces are supported in Harmony: • Scene Working Colour Space: The same colour space as the one selected in the Colour Space tab of the Scene Settings dialog.
+The following colour spaces are supported in Harmony: Scene W orking Colour Space: The same colour space as the one selected in the Colour Space tab of the Scene Settings dialog.
 Linear: The same primaries and white point as sRGB and Rec.
 709, but with no gamma transfer curve applied to the colour values.
 This colour space is useful for compositing intermediary images that are meant to be rendered in sRGB or Rec.
 709. Colour Space Display P3: A colour space commonly used for digital projection.
 It has the same primaries as DCI-P3, the same white point as sRGB and the same gamma transfer curve as sRGB.
 Display P3 Linear: The same as Display P3, except with no gamma transfer curve.
 This colour space is useful for compositing intermediary images that are meant to be rendered in Display P3.
 Rec.
 709: The colour space used for HDTV.
 It has the same primaries and white point as sRGB, but has a different gamma transfer curve.
 Rec.
 709 2.4: The same colour space as Rec.
-709 or sRGB, except with a gamma transfer curve of 2.4.
-This colour space exists because some editing systems use a gamma transfer curve of 2.4 instead of the standard gammae curve for Rec.
+709 or sRGB, except with a gamma transfer curve of 2.4 (per ITU-R BT.1886).
+This colour space exists because some editing systems use a gamma transfer curve of 2.4 instead of the standard gamma curve for Rec.
 709. Rec.
 2020: A colour space used for Ultra High Definition TV (UHDTV).
 It has a complex gamma transfer curve and primaries that cover more of the human-perceivable colour space than other colour spaces, especially in the area of human-perceivable greens.